HaMy-DS/IELTS-speaking-features-extraction-prediction/README.md

 | Score             | The IELTS speaking score, which is also the target variable.                                                                                               |

-Our study aims to fill this research gap by enhancing English language learning for Vietnamese learners.
-We utilize data from a test preparation center in Ho Chi Minh City to extract meaningful features from audio recordings of speaking tests.
-Through statistical analysis, we examine how these features affect IELTS speaking scores.
-We also employ Machine Learning algorithms to predict scores based on the extracted features, yielding promising results.
-Our research provides valuable insights into speaking criteria assessment and identifies areas for improvement, enabling Vietnamese learners and teachers to adopt effective strategies for enhancing their scores.
 ## Conclusion
 This study presents the first data set collected on the characteristics of IELTS speaking practice audios and is also the first to analyze the influence of these characteristics on speaking test scores.
 Despite the considerable time and effort required for data collection, labeling, and feature extraction, we have achieved promising results.
 Our proposed model, capable of predicting IELTS speaking test scores based on extracted features, has the potential to reduce the cost of obtaining English proficiency certificates for Vietnamese individuals.
 Additionally, analyzing the effects of these features on IELTS test scores can help learners and teachers identify specific elements of speaking skills that need improvement.